MacKeeper Review 2026: Mac’s Best Friend

 MacKeeper test results

-With every antivirus program we review, we go through three categories of tests:
+With every antivirus program we review, we go through two categories of tests:

 • EICAR tests: Use cyberthreat test files to safely test the antivirus ourselves